 As the city grapples with the impact of COVID-19, it’s particularly important that Chicagoans support what makes this city great.
 Neighborhoods of color in particular, that have suffered generations of disinvestment, are the hardest hit and they're also where the majority of the city's world-changing music comes from.

-The Arts & Business Council of Chicago is committed to bringing its business know-how to help support the next generation of those creative entrepreneurs in an effort to help recover and rebuild the creative economy and ensure that the beat goes on.
+The Arts & Business Council of Chicago is committed to sharing business know-how to help support the next generation of creative entrepreneurs in an effort to help recover and rebuild the creative economy and ensure that the beat goes on.